 - In Generic object instantiation, there is an automatic type infusion.

-NetBeans is an open-source java tool used to develop applications like web, mobile, desktop.
-NetBeans IDE is known for official IDE for Java 8 version.
+NetBeans is an open-source Java tool to develop web, mobile, and desktop applications.
+NetBeans IDE was widely recognized as the official IDE for Java 8 version.

 Features of NetBeans:

-- It provides syntax, similar words, indexes, matching words, automatic suggestions so that writing wrong Syntax or coding can be avoided.
+- It provides syntax, similar words, indexes, matching phrases, and automatic suggestions to avoid writing wrong syntax or coding.

-- It manages all the files and folders efficiently so that anyone can understand the structure of the project easily.
+- It manages all the files and folders efficiently to understand the project’s structure easily.

-- It provides a GUI interface, so coding becomes easy, it simply creates code by dragging and dropping objects.
+- It provides a GUI interface, so coding becomes easy; ly creates code by dragging and dropping objects.

 Features of IntelliJ Idea: